LeonisX/yoda-stories-translation-tool/README.md

 * Remove all text from DTA, save puz2, iacts together, verify if all phrases was found
 * Paste from clipboard (good idea)
 * Validate loaded BMP palette

+* Think how to drag-drop from UI to Windows Explorer

 ### Other YS / DA solutions